Safeguarding Policy

 • Persistent and enduring rumours including un-investigated historical rumours.

 Where a person raising concerns is unable to raise the matter with either the Safeguarding Officer, their deputy or the Project Manager, then they can contact the chair of trustees who is responsible for the oversight of the Governance of the Charity.
-If the person raising the concern feels the Chair of Trustees has not appropriate addressed the concerns raised, then they can seek further recourse via the following means:
+If the person raising the concern feels the Chair of Trustees has not appropriate addressed the concerns raised, then they can seek further recourse

-As a member of the Trussell Trust Foodbank Network a person can also make a complaint about the food bank’s handling of the concern via the Trussell Trust’s complaints procedure, details of which can be accessed from the Trussell Trust website
+As a member of the Trussell Trust Foodbank Network a person can also make a complaint about the food bank’s handling of the concern via the Trussell Trust’s complaints procedure, details of which can be accessed from the Trussell Trust website.

 Appendix 5